intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

   * Install the DFRobot DC-DC Power Convertor.
 The power convertor goes on the opposite side of the tower from the servos.
 Note the orientation of the connectors; when viewed from the side the power converted is mounted on, the 5V output should be on the left.
-When viewed from the갾back갿, where the servos are, the 5V output will be on the right.
+When viewed from the혖gback혖h, where the servos are, the 5V output will be on the right.
     Use 4ea.
 M3x6mm spacers, 4ea.
 M3 locknuts and 4 ea.
 M3x14 screws/
     Refer to [Drawing 2B](http://a360.co/2coACk9).